JunyaKaneko/pys3client/README.md

 # pys3client

-Handling s3 folders and files as if those are local file by using os and os.path like functions.
+Handling s3 folders and files as if those are local folders and files by using os and os.path like functions.

 # Attentoin